aivtic/WASF203---Advanced-Web-Application-Security/labs/lab5.md

 For this assignment, submit the following files:

-1. **`login.html`** – The login form with a secure connection (HTTPS).
+1. **`admin_dashboard.php`** – The updated admin dashboard page with proper access control.
-2. **`process_login.php`** – The PHP script with both insecure and secure versions (with hashed passwords and HTTPS).
+2. **`user_dashboard.php`** – The updated user dashboard page.
+3. **`login.php`** – The login page used to authenticate users.
-3. **`README.md`** – A brief explanation document that includes:
+4. **`README.md`** – A brief explanation document that includes:
-   - A description of the sensitive data exposure vulnerability.
+   - A description of the Broken Access Control vulnerability.
    - How you exploited the vulnerability in Task 1.
-   - How you mitigated the vulnerability in Task 2 using HTTPS and password hashing.
+   - How you mitigated the vulnerability in Task 2 by implementing proper access control.
-   - Your thoughts on the importance of securing sensitive data.
+   - Your thoughts on the importance of implementing proper access control.

 ---

 ### **Summary**

 In this lab, you:
-- Learned about **sensitive data exposure** vulnerabilities and their risks.
+- Learned about **Broken Access Control** vulnerabilities and their risks.
-- Exploited an insecure login system where passwords were stored in plain text and transmitted over HTTP.
-- Mitigated these vulnerabilities by implementing **HTTPS** for secure communication and **password hashing** for secure password storage.
+- Exploited a broken access control vulnerability that allowed unauthorized access to the admin dashboard.
+- Mitigated the vulnerability by implementing role-based access control, ensuring that only authorized users can access sensitive resources.

 ### **Reflection**

-Protecting sensitive data is critical to maintaining the integrity and trustworthiness of your application.
-Always ensure that sensitive data is transmitted securely using HTTPS and stored securely using techniques like password hashing.
+Broken access control vulnerabilities can lead to serious security issues, including unauthorized access to sensitive data and administrative functionality.
+Always implement proper access control mechanisms to ensure that users only have access to the resources and actions they are authorized for.

 ---

-Let me know if you need any further details or if you'd like to move on to the next topic!